vahiddsy/aws-lightsail-api/README.md

 ### Resetting a Lightsail Instance

-To reset a specific Lightsail instance, make a GET request to the following endpoint:
+To action a specific Lightsail instance, make a GET request to the following endpoint:

 ```
 http://localhost:8080/api/instance?region=your-region&name=your-instance-name&secret=timestamp&profile=profile-name&action=[reset|changeip|poweroff|poweron]
 ```

-Replace `your-region` with the AWS region and `your-instance-name` with the name of the instance you want to reset.
-The instance reset logic should be added to the `resetLightsailInstance` handler in the code.
+Replace `your-region` with the AWS region and `your-instance-name` with the name of the instance you want to action.
+The instance action logic should be added to the `resetLightsailInstance` handler in the code.

 ## License